Unveiling the Mysteries: Exploring Postmortem Artefacts in Forensic Medicine

 — After death, blunt impact may lacerate blood vessels and displace red cells into the tissue spaces.

-— Artefacts due to Chemicals:
+— Artifacts due to Chemicals:

 — Toxicological Artefacts: